 Methods

-In the Lohman study, team members reciprocally transplanted stickleback from a lake and stream habitat by caging both native and immigrant fish.
-After 8 weeks, they collected the caged fish and uncaged wild fish to measure both physical traits and gene expression profiles via TagSeq and GO enrichment.
+Lohman reciprocally transplanted stickleback from a lake and stream habitat by caging both native and immigrant fish.
+After 8 weeks, they collected caged fish and uncaged wild fish to measure both physical traits and gene expression profiles via TagSeq and GO enrichment.
 They tested for differences in gene expression between wild fish from lake vs. stream habitats and found that wild fish from the lake and stream habitats differ in a range of morphological and parasitological traits.
 They also tested for changes in gene expression of the transplanted fish, which revealed significant effects of both origin and destination for many genes.
 The effect of origin represents genotype effects that persisted after transplantation, whereas the effect of destination represents plasticity that was independent of genotype.
 They found several genes whose expression depended on the interaction of origin and destination.
 The team then used weighted gene coexpression network analysis (WGCNA) to estimate correlations between coexpressed genes and traits.
 They found negative correlations between morphology and many different modules of coexpressed genes in wild fish and weak correlations between origin and phenotypes unique to transplanted fish.
 To determine how well immigrants converge on the expression profiles of natives, the team conducted a PCA of expression of all genes in transplanted fish and used the leading PC axes for linear discriminant analysis (LDA).
 They concluded that immigrant stickleback partially converge on native expression profiles after emigration to a new habitat.
 Their analysis also suggested that lake fish exhibit a more plastic response to being transplanted into the stream, compared to stream fish transplanted into the lake.

 Bernal analyzed metabolic and molecular traits in the damselfish Acanthochromis polyacanthus that were exposed to +1.5°C in the first generation and +3.0°C in the second (Step +3.0°C).
 This treatment of stepwise warming was compared to fish reared at current-day temperatures (Control), second-generation fish of control parents reared at +3.0°C (Developmental +3.0°C) and fish exposed to elevated temperatures for two generations (Transgenerational +1.5°C and Transgenerational +3.0°C).
 Hepatosomatic index, oxygen consumption and liver gene expression were compared in second-generation fish of the different treatments.
 Analyses of gene expression used the genome of A. polyacanthus as a reference.
 Each gene was annotated with their corresponding Gene Ontology.
 A likelihood ratio test was used to identify differentially expressed genes between the thermal treatments of the experiment.
 They then assessed enrichment of GO categories for both upregulating and downregulating terms.
 They found significant upregulation of genes related to mitochondrial activity and energy production in Step +3.0°C fish, which could be associated with the increased metabolic rates.